Areeb-Gillani/vertx-boost/README.md

 2. Worker Thread
 3. Virtual Thread

 Please use the above link in case you want to attain more knowledge about their difference.
-As a rule of thump if your function is going to take more than 100ms in execution use of EventLoop thread is strictly prohibited as it will explode under load.
-The default threading type is worker and it will worker even if you don't have the "type" attribute configured.
+As a rule of thumb if your function is going to take more than 100ms in execution,then use of EventLoop thread is strictly prohibited as it will choke the application under load.
+The default threading type is "worker" and it will worker even if you don't have the "type" attribute configured.
 Here is the sample JSON:
 ### Config.json
 ```json